 There’s nothing purely objectionable to pre-ground coffee to many drinkers out there.
 Objectively speaking, coffee beans are at their best when freshly ground, so pre-ground coffee is just not as good as coffee that’s been ground within a few minutes of brewing.
 That said, whole beans take up more space… and there’s that added issue of having to pulverize those beans into a usable format.
 That takes doing.

 My hand grinder of choice is the Hario Slim Grinder.
 It’s light, small, and simple to use.
-It has the added benefit of being an adjustable burr grinder.2 It takes several minutes of spinning the handle to produce enough coffee for whatever brewing process you choose, but if you’re a whole bean type… it’s worth it.
+It has the added benefit of being an adjustable burr grinder.[footnote]Burr grinders are superior to blade grinders because they produce a uniform grind size, which leads to better brewing.[/footnote] It takes several minutes of spinning the handle to produce enough coffee for whatever brewing process you choose, but if you’re a whole bean type… it’s worth it.

 Preground advantages?
 Speedier coffee making; less bulk; easier to find everywhere.